Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization

-It is impractical to solve Eq. \eqref{eq:dual} exactly, as a model that is reasonably close to the optimum can achieve similar or identical accuracy performance.
+It is impractical to solve problem \eqref{eq:dual} exactly, as a model that is reasonably close to the optimum can achieve similar or even identical accuracy performance compared to the optimum.
 In practice, one can design the stopping condition for the training process by using the norm of the update direction, the size of $\Delta_t$, or the decrement of the objective function value.
-In this paper, we consider the following stopping criterion:
+We consider the following practical stopping criterion:

 where $\epsilon \geq 0$ is a user-specified parameter.
 This stopping condition directly reflects the model quality and is easy to verify as the primal and dual objectives are computed at every iteration.